SheenaKennedy/my-first-website/README.md

 The original structure and style formatting were created using Cloud9.
 It was later moved to and edited in the Gitpod IDE, and backed up to a remote repository using Git and GitHub.
 At present this project is being hosted on GitHub pages.
+To view this live deployed website, click this link: "https://sheenakennedy.github.io/my-first-website/" .

 ## Contents:
 - This ReadMe file to outline the website project,